 ② The braided wire, bimetallic sheet and the common rotating shaft are always under the power supply voltage, which will cause them to age rapidly.

 ③ The input circuit contains components such as electromagnetic coils, therefore the switching impedance will be higher than that of normal wiring.
 The transient recovery voltage will be higher when the circuit is disconnected.
-It is more difficult to extinguish the arc and this will cause the contact heat to accelerate aging, and a long-term switch action will cause the circuit breaker to be damaged (shown in the figure below).
+It is more difficult to extinguish the arc and this will cause the contact heat to accelerate aging.
+A long-term switch action will cause the circuit breaker to be damaged (shown in the figure below).

-If it is not clearly marked that the device can use the reverse wiring method, you need to confirm with the circuit breaker manufacturer and install it to ensure the long-term safe operation of the PV system.
+If it is not clearly marked the device can be used in reverse wiring mode.
+You must confirm with the circuit breaker manufacturer and install it to ensure the PV system’s long-term safety.